harmony-one/h/progress/theo-perisic.md

+2025-12-01 Mon: Team sync, time series data check to verify script matches intended behavior.
+Reviewing [scripts](https://github.com/harmony-one/portfolio-manager/blob/main/src/scripts/hedging_models/hedge.ts#L56) and outputs.
+Edits and suggestions to November newsletter.

+---

+2025-11-30 Sun: (2.0h) [Jim Simons Numberphile](https://youtu.be/QNznD9hMEh0?si=q0rK9RADgqh1rFlz).
+Insight: no decision on stocks, options, commodities, at Renaissance is ever made by a human, the model drives all trade decisions.

+2025-11-29 Sat: (3.0h) [The thinking game](https://youtu.be/d95J8yzvjbQ?si=mE28HL3xyHfYoan4).
+Insight: Starting small and iterating within a game environment lead to intelligence acceleration.
+Interesting shift from learned behaviors watching other examples to growing from no prior knowledge.

+2025-11-28 Fri: Review [hedging script](https://github.com/harmony-one/portfolio-manager/blob/main/src/scripts/hedging_models/hedge.ts).
+Insights: tick range may be confusing later on, “10-tick buffer” may be assumed as 10 ticks lower and 10 ticks higher, important to check for common use.

+2025-11-27 Thu: Thanksgiving

+2025-11-26 Wed: Troubleshooting [L constant](https://uniswapv3book.com/milestone_1/calculating-liquidity.html), liquidity constant for Uniswap V3 pools.
+Insight: previous calculations were correct for asset amounts, but liquidity constant was incorrect, adjustment is now correct with Q64.96 (2 to the 96th power) for on-chain notation.

+2025-11-25 Tue: Review scenario where LP position is not 50-50.
+Insight: alignment needs to be achieved on first position, either waiting for close to 50-50 weight after opening, or creating virtual position.

 2025-11-24 Mon: Team sync.
 Insights: revisit script, hedge size increasing while price returns to buffer, needs to be decreasing.
 Updated accelerated recovery document, extended to recovery multisig custodians for review.

 ---